 Einstein Telescope EMR Site & Technology

 The Einstein Telescope is an advanced gravitational-wave observatory, currently in the planning stage, that will open a new window on the Universe.
 Its infrastructure will be buried 300 meters below the surface to reduce human-, wind- and ground-induced vibrations and movements.

-The Interreg project E-TEST is a very important step of the Einstein Telescope, as it will be a proof of concept, both on the prototype side and on the geological side.
+The Interreg project E-TEST is a very important step of the Einstein Telescope, as it will be a demonstration of feasibility and implementation of the Einstein Telescope in Euregio Meuse-Rhine.

-- E-TEST will build a prototype – a large suspended mirror at cryogenic temperature (10 Kelvin) – to validate the telescope’s technology.
+- E-TEST will build a prototype – a large suspended mirror at cryogenic temperature (25 Kelvin) close to the absolute zero – to validate/demonstrate the telescope’s technology in relevant environment at the CSL ULiège (end TRL5 / beginning TRL6).

 - E-TEST will also run an underground study to map and model the geology of the Euregio Meuse-Rhine.